 The following insurers offer the best rates for Lexus GX drivers.

-Insurance CompanyAverage Monthly QuoteMile Auto $71 Root $100 Dairyland $101 National General $119 Mercury $121 Direct Auto $129 Foremost Signature $129 The General $139 Clearcover $153 Elephant $153 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Insurance CompanyAverage Monthly QuoteMile Auto $71 Root $100 Dairyland $101 National General $119 Mercury $121 Direct Auto $129 Foremost Signature $129 The General $139 Clearcover $153 Elephant $153 Disclaimer: Table data is based on real-time quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 Lexus discontinued the CT after the 2017 model, but you can still potentially find a used version of the car.
 It has a KBB Fair Purchase Price of $17,950.
 Having an older car usually results in lower insurance prices, which is true for average rates for the Lexus CT.
 Insurance for the CT averages $144 per month.